JuliaMolSim/Molly.jl/README.md

 Contributions are very welcome - see the [roadmap issue](https://github.com/JuliaMolSim/Molly.jl/issues/2) for more.

 Join the #molly channel on the [JuliaMolSim Zulip](https://juliamolsim.zulipchat.com/join/j5sqhiajbma5hw55hy6wtzv7) to discuss the usage and development of Molly.jl, or post on the [Julia Discourse](https://discourse.julialang.org).

+## Citation

+If you use Molly, please cite the following paper ([bib entry here](https://github.com/JuliaMolSim/Molly.jl/blob/master/CITATION.bib)):

+Greener JG.
+Differentiable simulation to develop molecular dynamics force fields for disordered proteins, [bioRxiv](https://www.biorxiv.org/content/10.1101/2023.08.29.555352) (2023)

+A paper involving more contributors with further details on the software will be written at some point.